The Nootka Trail now ranks as my favourite coastal trail in BC. It stretches for…

 The hike to the Castle Mountain Lookout is one of the first that’s open in Banff National Park – sometimes as early as mid-April.
 It’s a great way to kick off the Rocky Mountain hiking season.

-Click on the photo below to pin and bookmark this post.
+Click on the photo below to bookmark to your Pinterest boards.